The Less Important Cats

 Blackjack is my big sister and she was named because she was the 21st feral kitten that the humans caught.
 She was really tiny for a few years, but now she's gigantic.

 This is Cassie, who used to be Gammy's cat but she decided that she likes Good Daddy better.
 In fact, Good Daddy seems to be the only person that she likes.
-She has a weird condition that makes her squint a lot of the time so she looks like she thinks that everyone owes her money.
+She's really mean and we call her the "Megabitch".
+Unfortunately, Cassie passed away two weeks before I did in March of 2026 at the age of 17.

 This is my big brother Gabriel.
 He looks a lot like our grandfather Goofball except his eyes aren't crossed.
 Gabriel gets really nervous around people he doesn't know, but he is very attached to Good Daddy.